 \section{Experiments on AVL Framework}

-Based on the unified AVL framework, the state-of-the-art image retrieval and image matching approaches as well as different localization strategies are evaluated in \cref{sec:retrieval}, \cref{sec:matching} and \cref{sec:strategy}, respectively.
-10\% of the UAV images and the aerial map are used to do these experiments.
-Then, the best combined method is selected as the baseline to test the full dataset in \cref{sec:baseline}.
-Additionally, the analysis of our proposed PDM@K metric is provided in \cref{sec:metric}.
+Based on the unified AVL framework, we evaluate state-of-the-art image retrieval and matching approaches alongside different localization strategies in \cref{sec:retrieval}, \cref{sec:matching}, and \cref{sec:strategy}, respectively.
+These experiments are conducted using a subset of UAV images and the aerial map.
+The best combined method is then selected as the baseline and evaluated on the complete dataset in \cref{sec:baseline}.
+We further present an analysis of our proposed PDM@K metric in \cref{sec:metric}.